y0Phoenix/Smoothy/Help.md

 6. Stop Command: `-stop` or `-clear` Will Stop the servers music player and clear the queue

-7. Queue Command: `-queue`, `-list`, or `-q` Will show the servers music queue along with a specified number in order to `jump` to or `remove` a song
+7. Queue Command: `-queue`, `-list`, or `-q` Will show the servers song queue along with specified numbers for each song in order to `jump` to or `remove` them

-8. Jump Command: `-jump` or `-j` Will jump the music player to the specified song with a number
+8. Jump Command: `-jump` or `-j` Will jump the music player to the song specified with a number

-9. Remove Command: `-remove` or `-r` Will remove a specified song with a number
+9. Remove Command: `-remove` or `-r` Will remove a song specified with a number

 10. Shuffle Command: `-shuffle` or `-mix` Will shuffle the servers song queue, and will unshuffle it by typing the command again